ZehsTeam/Lethal-Company-Hitmarker/README.md

 # Hitmaker
 Shows a hitmarker when you successfully hit an enemy.
 (Client-side)

-* Shows a hitmarker when you successfully hit an enemy or player.
+* Shows a hitmarker when you successfully hit an enemy.
-* Shows how much damage you did.
+* Shows a message of how much damage you did to an enemy.
+* Shows a message when you or another player kills an enemy.
 * Fully client side.
 (Works in vanilla lobbies)

 ## ![Download Icon](https://i.imgur.com/TpnrFSH.png) Download